ToolACE-MT: Non-Autoregressive Generation for Agentic Multi-Turn Interaction: Introduction

 \name offers notable improvements in generation efficiency and complexity control, while preserving functions to generate high-quality agentic data.
 Through the iterative refinement operations, \name also provides flexible scaling, enabling budget-constrained data generation.

-Exerimental results on several agentic multi-turn benchmarks, including BFCL (Berkeley Function Calling Leaderboard)~\cite{berkeley-function-calling-leaderboard}, $\tau$-Bench~\cite{yao-etal-2025-tau} and ACEBench~\cite{chen2025acebench}, show that models trained with \name generated data outperform those with autoregressive multi-agent simulation (MAS).
+Exerimental results on several agentic multi-turn benchmarks, including BFCL-v3 (Berkeley Function Calling Leaderboard)~\cite{berkeley-function-calling-leaderboard}, $\tau$-Bench~\cite{yao-etal-2025-tau} and ACEBench~\cite{chen2025acebench}, show that models trained with \name generated data outperform those with autoregressive MAS.
 Data analysis and ablation studies confirm the efficiency and effectiveness of our generation pipeline, and more experiments show the generalizability to different backbones.

 In summary, our contributions are as follows: \begin{itemize}[left=0pt] \item We propose \name, a non-autoregressive iterative generation framework for agentic multi-turn interaction. \item The iterative refinement strategy in \name enables flexible complexity enhancement and quality improvement, which can be further scaled based on budgets. \item We provide extensive empirical evidence showing that \name enables efficient, high-quality generation of agentic dialogue data suitable for tool-use LLM training. \end{itemize}